joycemwangi/Hybrid-Cloud-Infrastructure-as-Code-with-Terraform/README.md

 **7. (Optional, advanced) Apply to real environments**

- > This is a blockquote
- ⚠️ **Warning – real changes ahead**
+ >⚠️ **Warning – real changes ahead**
-  Only run `terraform apply` once you:
+ > Only run `terraform apply` once you:

-  Have set valid cloud credentials (AWS, Azure, GCP, OCI).
+ > Have set valid cloud credentials (AWS, Azure, GCP, OCI).

-  Have updated terraform.tfvars with real CIDRs, regions, and resource names.
+ > Have updated terraform.tfvars with real CIDRs, regions, and resource names.

-  Are comfortable with the terraform plan output.
+ > Are comfortable with the terraform plan output.

 ``` bash
 terraform apply